MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-ios-swift-sign-in-call-api.md

 1. To build and run your code, select **Run** from the **Product** menu in Xcode.
 After a successful build, Xcode will launch the sample app in the Simulator.
 1. Select **Acquire Token Interactively** to request an access token.
-1. Select **API - Perform GET** to call a protected ASP.NET Core web API.
+1. Select **API - Perform GET** to call the previously set up ASP.NET Core web API.
 A successful call to the web API returns HTTP `200`, while HTTP `403` signifies unauthorized access.

 ## Related content